Fantastic Four: Origins

 Kirby recalled events somewhat differently.
 In a 1970 Fanzine interview he confirmed Lee's involvement in the creation of the Fantastic Four but took credit for the main characters and ideas, stating "It was my idea.
 It was my idea to do it the way it was; my idea to develop it the way it was.
 I'm not saying Stan had nothing to do with it.
 Of course he did.
 We talked things out."
 Years later, when specifically challenged with Lee's version of events in a 1990 interview, Kirby responded: "I would say that's an outright lie", although the interviewer, Gary Groth, notes that this statement needs to be viewed with caution.
 Kirby claims he came up with the idea for the Fantastic Four in Marvel's offices, and that Lee merely added the dialogue after the story was pencilled.
 Kirby also sought to establish, more credibly and on numerous occasions, that the visual elements of the strip were his conceptions.
-He regularly pointed to a team he created for rival publisher DC Comics in the 1950s, the Challengers of the Unknown. "[I]f you notice the uniforms, they're the same ...
+He regularly pointed to a team he illustrated and may have created for rival publisher DC Comics in the 1950s, the Challengers of the Unknown. "[I]f you notice the uniforms, they're the same ...
 I always give them a skintight uniform with a belt ... the Challengers and the FF have a minimum of decoration.
 And of course, the Thing's skin is a kind of decoration, breaking up the monotony of the blue uniform."
-It is important to note, however, that the Fantastic Four wore civilian garb instead of uniforms, which were only introduced (along with the Baxter Building Headquarters) in the third issue of the series following readership feedback.
+However, the Fantastic Four wore civilian garb instead of uniforms, which were only introduced (along with the Baxter Building Headquarters) in the third issue of the series following readership feedback.
 The original submitted design was also modified to include the iconic chest insignia of a "4" within a circle that was designed by Lee.